THEME PARK ITINERARIES

 When the park opens, don’t just do the first attraction you see, head to the lower lot (you will be entering on the upper lot).

-If there is no virtual line needed, if you have an express pass or an Nintendo early entry pass, head straight to Super Nintendo World.
+If there is no virtual line needed or if you have an express pass, head straight to Super Nintendo World.
 Find a kiosk selling Power Up bands or go into the store and purchase Power Up bands.
 I do think these enhance the experience, but at $40, you may not want to buy one for everyone.
-Parents can buy them for their kids and enjoy watching their kids rack up points and do experiences without having to have a band for yourself.
+Parents can buy them for their kids and enjoy watching their kids rack up points and do experiences without having to have a band for themselves.

 Get in line for Mario Kart: Bowser’s Challenge.
 While in line, make sure you sync your Power Up bands to the app by scanning the QR code on the back of the bands.
 Explore the app while in line and start earning points!
 The ride itself is awesome and everyone should try it!
 There is a 40″ heigh requirement but rider swap is offered.